needle-mirror/com.unity.xr.oculus/Documentation~/com.unity.xr.oculus.md

 {
     // Set the level of foveation needed, 0 is disabled, 1 is the maximum foveation
     //
-    // In the case of Meta Quest (2, 3, Pro) only 4 levels are available:
+    // In the case of Meta Quest devices, only 4 levels are available:
     // [0] = disabled
     // (0..0.33) : Low
     // [0.33, 0.66) : Medium